Immigration & Refugee Ministries

 - Refugee Council USA’s “World Refugee Day 2018: Reaffirming U.S. Commitment to Refugee Resettlement & Protection”

-For additional information about ABHMS’ Immigration and Refugee Ministries, contact the Rev. Salvador Orellana at [email protected] or 800.222.3872, x2421.
+For additional information about ABHMS’ Immigration and Refugee Ministries, contact Tina Harp, administrative coordinator, Intercultural Ministries, at 610.768.2414.